sonic-net/sonic-mgmt/docs/testplan/SmartSwitch-PMON-testplan.md

  * is_modular_chassis(self):
     * Should return False
  * get_num_modules(self):
-    * Should return number of DPUs + 1 switch
+    * Should return number of DPUs
  * get_module(self, index):
     * Make sure for each index this API returns an object and has some content and not None
+    * Check that the object's class is inherited from the ModuleBase class
  * get_all_modules(self):
     * This should return a list of items
  * get_module_index(self, module_name):